 On this page

-The government of the German-speaking Community recognises the importance of cultural education both for the personal development of children and young people and for society in general (e.g. in the area of the integration of people with migration backgrounds or people with disabilities).
+The Government of the German-speaking Community (Regierung der Deutschsprachigen Gemeinschaft) recognises the importance of cultural education both for the personal development of children and young people and for society in general (e.g. in the area of the integration of people with migration backgrounds or people with disabilities).

-Therefore, in cooperation with the Ministry's Department of Culture and Youth, the Minister of Culture has attached importance in the development of the decree on the promotion of culture (Dekret zur Förderung der Kultur) in the German-speaking Community to cultural education being taken into consideration in all areas (promotion of professional cultural bodies, promotion of special cultural projects, promotion of youth culture etc.).
+Therefore, in cooperation with the Ministry's Department of Culture and Youth, the Minister of Culture has attached importance in the development of the Decree of 18 November 2013 on the Promotion of Culture in the German-speaking Community (Dekret vom 18.
+November 2013 zur Förderung der Kultur in der Deutschsprachigen Gemeinschaft) in the German-speaking Community to cultural education being taken into consideration in all areas (promotion of professional cultural bodies, promotion of special cultural projects, promotion of youth culture etc.).

-Since the passing of said Decree, cultural education and communication of culture have been the task of the numerous active funded service providers such as cultural centres, event promoters, producers, amateur art associations, music academy, creative workshops, adult education establishments, artists, museums, the Autonomous University (AHS), artistic sites, etc. Now the schools have to be integrated into this process by bringing the cultural opportunities into the educational establishments.
+Since the passing of said Decree, cultural education and communication of culture have been the task of the numerous active funded service providers such as cultural centres, event promoters, producers, amateur art associations, music academy, creative workshops, adult education establishments, artists, museums, the Autonomous Higher School (Autonome Hochschule, AHS), artistic sites, etc. Now the schools have to be integrated into this process by bringing the cultural opportunities into the educational establishments.
 In view of the important social task of cultural education and the broad range of actors, an inventory should be made and a round table with the actors involved organised.

-"Culture Makes the school" is a project that aims at facilitating cultural experiences for children and young people.
+"Culture Makes the school" (Kultur macht Schule) is a project that aims at facilitating cultural experiences for children and young people.
 The schools can freely book cultural projects from the catalogue drawn up by the Ministry.

 Cultural education is intended to inspire enjoyment of art particularly in children and young people and potentially discover and promote artistic talent.
 Cultural education makes a contribution to the self-fulfilment of the young people by enabling them to have access to art by learning various artistic techniques and giving them a closer understanding of various artistic genres.
 It also provides them with the necessary means and training for freelance artistic activity so that they can develop their own creativity.
 Together with that, method skills and social and personal skills are reinforced.